mlafeldt/quack-zig/README.md

 Install [Zig](https://ziglang.org) and [uv](https://docs.astral.sh/uv/).
 That's it.
 No other dependencies are required.

-Now experience the power of the [Zig Build System](https://ziglang.org/learn/build-system/) with these commands:
+Now experience the power and simplicity of the [Zig Build System](https://ziglang.org/learn/build-system/) with these commands:

 ```
 # Build extension for all platforms (Linux, macOS, Windows)